-The U.S. Preventive Services Task Force says people should have this scan if they are heavy smokers (a pack of cigarettes a day for 30 years or the equivalent) or have been in the past 15 years and if they are age 55-80.
+The U.S. Preventive Services Task Force recommends annual scanning for people who are heavy smokers (a pack of cigarettes a day for 20 years or the equivalent) or have been in the past 15 years and if they are age 50-80.
 Sputum cytology tests (lab analysis of mucus from the lung) may also be part of the screening.

 In 2011, a study of 53,454 current and former smokers known as the National Lung Screening Trial found that participants who had LDCT screenings reduced their risk of death by 15 to 20 percent over participants who received standard chest X-rays.